jeffreyevans/spatialEco/README.md

 As of version 2.0-2 I completley depreciated several functions (they no longer have aliasis) and cleaned up documentation.
 Other changes are;

-	Added suggest for the lwgeom package after sf dropped as dependency
+	Added suggest for the lwgeom package after sf dropped as Imports dependency

 	Added function to derive LAI (leaf area index) from NDVI